GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Most software today is very much like an Egyptian pyramid with millions of bricks piled on top of each other, with no structural integrity, but just done by brute force and thousands of slaves.
+> ### I’ve never been a lover of existing code.
+Code by itself almost rots and it’s gotta be rewritten.
+Even when nothing has changed, for some reason it rots.
 >
-> ~ *Alan Kay*
+> ~ *Ken Thompson*

 ---
 ## 🏎 Quick Facts